pweingardt/KSPMissionController/missions.md

     real life missions like "Apollo 11".
 Those names are reserved for designated mission designers.
 * description: The description for this mission.
 * reward: The reward in krones for finishing this mission
+* scienceReward: Reward The Player in Science Points (KSP) be careful..
+Don't give to much, science already too easy.
 * requiresMission: name of another mission, that needs to be finished in order to finish this mission (default: "", ignored)
 * repeatable: if true, the mission is repeatable.
 Requires a different vessel.
 You can't finish the